-- When stopped on an inclined surface, use the brake pedal and parking brake to prevent the vehicle from rolling backward or forward and causing an accident. - Do not adjust the position of the steering wheel, the seat, or the inside or outside rear view mirrors while driving.
-Doing so may result in a loss of vehicle control that can cause accidents that may result in death or serious injury. - Always check that all passengers' arms, heads or other parts of their bodies are not outside the vehicle, as this may result in death or serious injury. - Do not drive in excess of the speed limit.
-Even if the legal speed limit permits it, do not drive over 85 mph (140 km/h) unless your vehicle has high-speed capability tires.
+- Do not drive the vehicle off-road.
+This is not a AWD vehicle designed for real off-road driving.
+Proceed with all due caution if it becomes unavoidable to drive off-road. - Do not drive across river crossings or through other bodies of water.
+This may cause electric/electronic components to short circuit, damage the engine or cause other serious damage to the vehicle. - Do not drive in excess of the speed limit.
+Even if the legal speed limit permits it, do not drive over 85 mph (140 km/h) unless your vehicle has highspeed capability tires.
 Driving over 85 mph (140 km/h) may result in tire failure, loss of control and possible injury.
 Be sure to consult a tire dealer to determine whether the tires on your vehicle are high-speed capability tires or not before driving at such speeds.